A systematic assessment of Large Language Models for constructing two-level fractional factorial designs: Criteria for two-level fractional factorial designs

 In statistical terms, $K_t$ is the $t$-th non-central moment of the empirical distribution of similarities between two runs of the design.
 The moment aberration pattern is $(K_1, K_2, \ldots, K_m)$, which has a computational complexity of $O(n^2 m^2)$ \citep{xu2003minimum}.
-This complexity is much less than that of the WLP when $m$ is large.
-For two-level designs, \cite{xu2003minimum} shows a lower bound $K'_i$ for each element of the moment aberration pattern, which can be used to compute the resolution.
-That is, the resolution of a design is the smallest value of $i$ for which $K_i > K'_i$.
+This complexity is much lower than that of the WLP when $m$ is large.

-Similar to minimum aberration, the minimum moment aberration criterion is to minimize the moment aberration pattern from left to right.
+Similarly to minimum aberration, the minimum moment aberration criterion is to minimize the moment aberration pattern from left to right.
 The moment aberration pattern of the $2^{7-3}$ design in Table~\ref{tab:D1} is (3.27, 11.67, 42.47, 157.27, 591.27, 2251.67, 8666.47).
-Since this design has minimum aberration, it also has minimum moment aberration among all designs of the same size.
+Since this design has minimum aberration, it also has minimum moment aberration among all comparable designs.

+In addition to its computational complexity, another advantage of minimum moment aberration is that it can evaluate two-level designs other than $2^{m-p}$ designs.
+For example, we can use it to evaluate two-level nonregular designs \citep[][ch 8]{wu2011experiments}, which are not constructed using basic and generated factors and so, do not have a defining relation.
+For this reason, we use minimum moment aberration in our numerical evaluations in Section~\ref{sec:results} to handle all possible types of two-level designs that LLMs may construct.

+In our evaluations, we also use the moment aberration pattern to compute the resolution of a two-level design.
+To this end, we use the lower bounds for the power moments of a two-level design of \cite{xu2003minimum}.
+Let $s$ be the smallest value of $i$ for which the $i$-th power moment of the design is equal to its lower bound $K'_i$. \cite{xu2003minimum} shows that the design projects into an equally replicated full $2^s$ factorial design in every subset of $s$ factors.
+In other words, the design has a \textit{strength} of $s$ \citep{hedayat2012orthogonal}.
+Note that, if the first power moment is higher than $K'_1$, $s=0$ and the design is not level-balanced.
+Following \cite{mee2017selecting}, we calculate the resolution of a two-level design as $s+1$.
+This calculation works for any two-level design and, for $2^{m-p}$ designs, it gives the length of the shortest word in the defining relation.